Life changes are constant. Whether it’s in the workplace or our relationships, nothing in life ever remains the same for long.

 Of course, some initial resistance is natural if we’re going into survival mode.
 Just make sure you are conscious of when this resistance is no longer serving you.

-Whenever we’re in transitional periods it can be easy to lose track of ourselves.
-Sometimes we feel like we’re being tossed about by life and like we’ve lost our footing, causing some very uncomfortable feelings to rise.
+Whenever we’re in transitional periods, it can be easy to lose track of ourselves.
+Sometimes we feel like we’re being tossed about by life and like we’ve lost our footing, causing some very uncomfortable feelings to arise.

 Reframing perspectives is a very powerful tool used in life coaching.
 It helps clients take a situation they are struggling with, such as a major life change, and find some sort of empowerment in it.

-Meanwhile if we come from a more positive perspective such as finding a lesson in the situation, realizing that there may be an opportunity for something or that everything passes we can come from a greater place of ease.
+Meanwhile, if we utilize a more positive perspective, such as finding a lesson in the situation, realizing that there may be an opportunity for something, or that everything passes, we can come from a greater place of ease.

 As a result, big life changes are perfect for doing some self-reflection.
 They are opportunities to check in with ourselves and practice getting grounded for a few minutes.